-Figure three details the facts you should review when considering an investment in an XTB; this example shows an XTB where interest rates have decreased (the current yield is lower than the coupon rate) and therefore, this XTB’s current price is higher than its face value:
+Figure three details the data you should review when considering an investment in an XTB.
+This example shows an XTB where interest rates have decreased (the current yield is lower than the coupon rate).
+Therefore, this XTB’s current price is higher than its face value:

 - The coupon rate of 5.00% would be paid to those investors who bought at issue (at $100) and held to maturity

 - An investor who bought at issue and sold this XTB today would profit from the price appreciation